Frederik Børm

-Frederik Børm (born August 12, 1988) is a Danish handball player who plays for the Danish team Norddjurs Håndbold.
+Frederik Gustenhoff Børm (born August 12, 1988) is a Danish handball player who plays for the Danish team Norddjurs Håndbold.
 Frederik Børm joined Norddjurs Håndbold as part of their 2025–2026 season.

 Career

 Frederik Børm has played in a number of Danish handball clubs including Aarhus Håndbold, SønderjyskE, Skjern Håndbold, KIF Kolding, Nordsjælland Håndbold, Viborg HK, Bjerringbro-Silkeborg and Stoholm Håndbold.
 He has also played abroad first in France for Istres Provence Handball for the end of their 2020–2021 season and later for the Norwegian team ØIF Arendal from the 2021/2022 season.